We’re out! How do we use the DBA degree?

 To be invited, participants must express clear intent to work together to further each other's research and careers.
-To apply, please respond to the following questions.
+To apply, please go to Easy Chair, click on “Author,” submit short answers to the three questions below.
 A committee of faculty and alumni will read all responses and extend invitations to those who seem ready to add to the collegial work of employing EDBA skills to further research and business objectives.

 Question 1 – Career & the DBA